The Benefits of Solitude—and How to Actually Enjoy Them

-Being alone doesn’t mean you have to feel alone.
-Learn how to maximize your me time to do great things for your body and mind.
+Being alone doesn't mean you have to feel alone.
+Learn how to maximise your me time to do great things for your body and mind.

 Here's how to make the most of the quiet.

 "Spending time in solitude—and being content with it—allows you to focus on yourself and what your needs are".

 Sari Chait, PhD, clinical psychologist and the founder of the Behavioral Health & Wellness Center